top of page

 Children are usually surrounded by constant movement — school schedules, extracurriculars, screens, and social expectations.
 Winter naturally presses pause on some of that busyness.

-• Stories have time to settle and make an impact
+• Allow stories to settle and make an impact

 This quieter pace supports deeper listening and comprehension, especially for young readers.